-If you live in a planned unit development (PUD) or common interest development (CID), most likely a homeowners' association (HOA) runs the development, and a homeowner-elected board of directors (a "board”) runs the HOA.
-Serving on an HOA board is an important job, involving a lot of responsibility (for more information, see Nolo’s article What's Involved With Serving on the Board of a Homeowners' Association).
+If you live in a planned unit development (PUD) or common interest development (CID), most likely a homeowners' association (HOA) runs it, via a homeowner-elected board of directors (a "board").
+Serving on an HOA board is an important, albeit normally voluntary job, involving a lot of responsibility.
+(See What's Involved With Serving on the Board of a Homeowners' Association).

-Unfortunately, not all HOA board members live up to these responsibilities, and sometimes you'll end up with a problem member—for example, someone who is contentious or disruptive, doesn't understand or stay up to date on HOA matters, or doesn't attend required meetings.
-Even worse is a board member who lies, cheats, steals, or otherwise breaches his or her fiduciary duty to the HOA.
-(For a discussion of an HOA board member’s fiduciary duty see Nolo’s article Fiduciary Duties of HOA Board Members.)
+Unfortunately, not all HOA board members live up to these responsibilities.
+Sometimes you'll end up with a problem member—who is, for example, contentious or disruptive, doesn't understand or stay up to date on HOA matters, or doesn't attend required meetings.
+Even worse is a board member who lies, cheats, steals, or otherwise breaches the fiduciary duty to the HOA.
+(See Fiduciary Duties of HOA Board Members.)

-Whether or not you can remove a "bad" board member depends on the reason you want the member removed, the development's governing documents (typically the HOA’s articles of incorporation and bylaws, the declaration of covenants, conditions, restrictions and easements, and any other written rules and regulations), and possibly, the opinion of your fellow homeowners.
+Whether or not you can remove a "bad" board member depends on the reason you want them removed, the development's governing documents (typically its articles of incorporation and bylaws, declaration of covenants, conditions, restrictions and easements (CC&Rs), any other written rules and regulations), and possibly, the opinion of your fellow homeowners.

 Here's how to take action when you want to remove an HOA board member.

-Ideally, the offending board member will take your comments to heart and reform his or her behavior (or alternatively, voluntarily step down from the board).
+Ideally, the offending board member will take your comments to heart and reform (or alternatively, willingly step down from the board).

 If attending an HOA or board meeting is ineffective, or not an option for fear of a hostile reaction, check your state's laws and your HOA governing documents to find out if you have a legal basis to demand the board member's removal.

 Your development's governing documents might also contain provisions relating to removing a board member—for example, if someone fails to attend a minimum number of meetings, or fails to participate in a minimum percentage of votes.
-If you don't already have a copy of the governing documents, you can obtain one from your HOA, or from the public real property records in your county.
+If you don't already have a copy, you can obtain one from your HOA, or from the public real property records in your county.

-Since HOA board members typically serve for a relatively short (two to three year) term, sometimes the best way to get rid of a troublesome board member is to have patience, and let his or her term expire.
+Since HOA board members typically serve for a relatively short (two- to three-year) term, sometimes the best way to get rid of a troublesome board member is to have patience, and let the term expire.
 If the member seeks re-election, you can get involved by helping the campaign of an alternative candidate, volunteering to run yourself, or attempting to sway voters by voicing your concerns during candidate forums or meetings prior to the election.

-At a minimum, removing a board member typically requires the vote of all HOA members.
-To obtain a valid vote, you must meet all procedures required under your state's laws and in your development's governing documents relating to voting, including all prior notice, special meeting, quorum, and proxy voting requirements.
-An experienced real estate attorney can help determine the steps necessary, and advise you on the time and expense that this course of action might involve.
-If your HOA doesn’t have an attorney, one place to start your search is the state-by-state list of real estate attorneys in Nolo’s Lawyer Directory.
+At a minimum, removing a board member normally requires the vote of all HOA members.
+To obtain a valid vote, you must meet all relevant procedures required under your state's laws and in your development's governing documents, including prior notice, special meeting, quorum, and proxy voting requirements.
+An experienced real estate attorney can help determine the steps necessary, and advise you on the time and expense that this might involve.

-Although removing a board member is not always easy, if a member is jeopardizing the proper operation of the development, pursuing his or her removal might prove worthwhile.
+Although removing a board member is not easy, if a member is jeopardizing the proper operation of the development, pursuing removal might prove worthwhile.